AgoutiCoin/agouti/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package agoutid/agouti-qt for Debian-based Linux systems.
-If you compile agoutid/agouti-qt yourself, there are some useful files here.
+This directory contains files used to package agoutioldd/agoutiold-qt for Debian-based Linux systems.
+If you compile agoutioldd/agoutiold-qt yourself, there are some useful files here.

-## agouti: URI support ##
+## agoutiold: URI support ##

-agouti-qt.desktop  (Gnome / Open Desktop)
+agoutiold-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install agouti-qt.desktop
+	sudo desktop-file-install agoutiold-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your agoutiqt binary to `/usr/bin` and the `../../share/pixmaps/agouti128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your agoutioldqt binary to `/usr/bin` and the `../../share/pixmaps/agoutiold128.png` to `/usr/share/pixmaps`

-agouti-qt.protocol (KDE)
+agoutiold-qt.protocol (KDE)